-This Series of mainboards comes with the AWARD BIOS from AWARD Software Inc. Enter the CMOS Setup Utility Main Menu by:
+This mainboard comes with the AWARD BIOS from AWARD Software Inc. Enter the CMOS Setup Utility Main Menu by:

 1. Turn on or reboot your system.
 After a series of diagnostic checks, the following message will appear:

 PRESS TO ENTER SETUP